dnd2/learngit/words.md

 	- He was absent from school because he had a cold.
 	- opposite present

+**absorb** [əbˈsɔrb] verb to soak up. 吸收（液体、气体等）

+	- If something absorbs a liquid, gas, or other substance, it soaks it up to takes it in.
+	- A sponge absorbs liquid.
+	- absorbent [əb'zɔrbənt] adjective  易吸收（液体）的；吸水的
+		- Absorbent material soaks up liquid easily.

+**absurd** [əb'sɜ:d] adjective silly or ridiculous 荒谬的；荒唐的；不合理的

+	- If you say that something is absurd, you are criticizing it because you think that it is ridiculous or that it does not make sense.
+	- She looked absurd leaving for school in her pajamas.

+**accent** [æk'sent] noun

+	1. the way people say words.  口音
+		- She had a foreign accent.
+	2. a mark on a letter showing you how to pronounce it. （某些语言中标在字母上方的）变音符号
+		- An accent is a short line or other mark which is written above certain letters in some languages and which indicates the way those letters are pronounced.
+		- "Cafe" is pronounced "kafay".

+**accept** [æk'sept] verb to take something that is offered to you. 接受;领受;收受

+	- If you accept something that you have been offered, you say yes to it or agree to take it.

+**accident**  ['æksɪdənt] noun something that goes wrong by change.  意外；偶然

+	- If something happens by accident, it happens completely by chance.
+	- He spilled the juice, but it was an accident.

+**accordion** [ə'kɔrdiən] noun a musical instrument that you squeeze to make a sound.

+	- An accordion is a musical instrument in the shape of fairly large box which you hold in your hands.
+You play the accordion by pressing keys or buttons on either side while moving the two sides together and apart.
+Accordions are used especially to play traditional popular music.

+**accurage** ['ækjərət] adjective exactly right. （信息、测量、数据或仪器等）精确的，准确的

+	- Accurate information, measurements, and statistics are correct to a very detailed level.
+An accurate instrument is able to give you information of this kind.
+	- A stop watch gives accurate time.

+**accuse** [ə'kjuz] verb to say someone has done something wrong. 指责;责难

+	- If you accuse someone of doing something wrong or dishonest, you say or tell them that you believe that they did it.
+	- She accused him of lying.

+**ace** [eɪs] noun a playing card that has one main symbol in the center.
+A纸牌

+	- An ace is a playing card with a single symbol on it.
+In most card games, the ace of a particular suit has either the highest or the lowest value of the cards in that suit.

+**ache** [eɪk] verb to feel a steady pain. （持续并较强烈地）疼痛

+	- If you ache or a part of your body aches, you feel a steady, fairly strong pain.
+	- Her tooth ached.

+**acid** ['æsɪd] noun a sharp-tasting, sour liquid. 酸

+	- An acid is a chemical substance, usually a liquid, which contains hydrogen and can react with other substances to form salts.
+Some acids burn or dissolve other substances that they come into contact with.

 **acorn** the seed of an oak tree.

 	- An acorn is a pale oval nut that is the fruit of an oak tree.